Nchrist89/In-Command/README.md

 [Tiny Wow (highly recommend)](https://tinywow.com/) - To batch resize multiple images and to convert to WebP format for reduced file size.

 [Image Colour Picker](https://imagecolorpicker.com/user/palettes) - Used for generating the palette which has been used throughout the project.
-The website also generated the names for the colours which are also referred to as their variable root names in the project.
+Not all the colours were used in the final cut.

 [Gimp](https://www.gimp.org/) - Used for modifying and editing images used on the website.

 [Favicon.io](https://favicon.io/) - To create favicon.

 [Am I responsive](http://ami.responsivedesign.is/) - To show the website image across a range of devices.

+[Audacity](https://www.audacityteam.org/) - To rip the audio file from Youtube.
+The soundtrack used for the game.

 ## Deployment and local development